Safety deposit boxes- a story to make you check what is inside

 Do not move out of the house unless your attorney advises you to do so

 Stay in the house as long as you can.
 It saves you money on rent.
 It keeps you from having to live with your parents.
 The judge will be more willing to award you substantial time with your kids if you are not living on a friend’s couch.
 The judge will take you as he finds you.
 He will not consider the most favorable background story of yours that he can.
-If you are not in a desirable living situation he will not award you as much time with your kids.
-Or, you will have to mediate the case and your spouse will not give you an inch in negotiations because she knows the judge will side with her in a temporary orders hearing.
+If you are not in a desirable living situation, he will not award you as much time with your kids.
+Or, you will have to mediate the case, and your spouse will not give you an inch in negotiations because she knows the judge will side with her in a temporary order hearing.

 Issues related to insurance and divorce- tomorrow’s blog post topic

-If you have any questions about the material that we presented today please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material that we presented today, please do not hesitate to contact the Law Office of Bryan Fagan.
 We are proud that our licensed family law attorneys have handled divorces and child custody cases of all sorts.
-We are inside of the family law courts of southeast Texas as much or more so than any attorneys from any other law office.
-We pledge to always represent you in good faith should you choose to become a client of ours.
+We are inside the family law courts of southeast Texas as much or more so than any attorneys from any other law office.
+We pledge always to represent you in good faith should you choose to become a client of ours.